Signs of an Asthma Emergency

 - Only able to speak a few words or can’t talk at all

 - No response to reliever medication

 Asthma First Aid

-If you or someone you know is experiencing an asthma flare-up, even if only mild, commence Asthma First Aim immediately.
+If you or someone you know is experiencing an asthma flare-up, even if only mild, commence Asthma First Aid immediately.

-IMPORTANT: Not applicable to Bricanly or SMART medication regimes.
+IMPORTANT: Not applicable to Bricanyl or SMART medication regimes.
 Speak to your GP or Asthma WA for further information.